IGPenguin/mobile-toolkit/README.md

 * Specify package name by passing it as argument

 ### akill
+* Restart foreground app
-* Restart foreground app or specify package name by passing it as argument
+* Target specific app by passing package name as argument

 ### aerase
-* Delete foreground app data and restart it or specify package name by passing it as argument
+* Delete foreground app data and restart it
+* Target specific app by passing package name as argument

 ### ainstall
 ``adb_install some-app-file.apk``